TheanLim/acadblog2/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Undergraduate in Statistics" institution = "University of Minnesota Twin Cities" year = 2018
+  course = "Undergraduate in Statistical Practice" institution = "University of Minnesota Twin Cities" year = 2018

 [[education.courses]]
-  course = "undergraduate in Psychology" institution = "University of Minnesota Twin Cities" year = 2018
+  course = "Undergraduate in Psychology" institution = "University of Minnesota Twin Cities" year = 2018